 Moving away

-The health insurer must be notified of a change of address and a change of civil law domicile within 30 days in accordance with Art.
-12 of the GCI.
+In accordance with Art.
+12 of the GCI, the health insurer must be notified of any change of address or relocation of the civil law domicile within 30 days.

 Deregistration Switzerland